vcccaat/recipe-app/documents/discovery-and-planning.md

 Link to the detailed [Interview Notes](./interview-notes.md)

-### Semi-structured interview

-#1 He is an ECE grad student who learned to cook from his mom

-#2 She is a busy student who rarely cooks

-#3 She is a frequent cook and wants to have a quick and easy meal recipe

-#4 He is a super busy student and would like to cook extreme easy meals without recipes

-#5 He is a senior student in information science and desire recipes of a quick and easy meal

-#6 He is a frequent recipe user and has the requirement of the design of the recipes

-#7 She is a busy student who doesn’t cook

-#8 He is a regular recipe user that desire to cook based on ingredients he already has

-#9 She cooks almost every day and wants to have straightforward, quick, and easy recipes

-#10 He never cooked

-#11 She uses social media to find the recipe and desire to cook by existing ingredients

-#12 He is rarely cook

-#13 She learns to cook from her mom and rarely uses recipes

-#14 He often cook by himself and want to choose a recipe ASAP

-#15 She rarely cook

-### The key takeaways from semi-structured interviews:

-- People desire a handy recipe app

-- People want to make quick meals, especially in the prelim seasons

-- People would typically go shopping for ingredients once a week and would choose to cook whatever they have

-- People would search for help for good cook/friends

 ### The key takeaways from contextual interviews:

 - People desire for finding a recipe based on existing ingredients